-A credit file is a collection of your credit reports obtained from credit card providers, banks, mortgage providers and utility service providers.
-The financial information in your file is used to assess your ability to repay debt in time, enabling lenders to avoid the risk of giving credit to known defaulters or people with bankruptcy or insolvency issues.
-Each time you miss a payment on your car loan, mortgage or utility bill, that information is added to your credit enquiry, affecting your credit score negatively.
+A credit file is a collection of information obtained from credit card providers, banks, mortgage providers and utility service providers.
+The financial information in your file is used by lenders to assess your ability to repay debt and manage loans.
+Lenders and service providers look at credit files to avoid the risk of giving credit to known defaulters or people with bankruptcy or insolvency issues, or, if they are offering credit to those borrowers, they may usually charge a higher rate.

 Your credit file contains all your financial information, including repayment history, current debt, commercial and personal loans applied for and other details to help lenders assess risk when giving you credit.
 Here are the details contained in a credit report: